-The channels are always turned off when the supply voltage (V{PWR}) drops below V{PWR(UV)}.
+The channels will always be turned off when the supply voltage (V{PWR}) drops below $V{PWR(UV)}$.
 FSB drops to logic [0], and the fault register's (common) UV bit is set to [1].

-When the undervoltage condition then disappears, two different cases exist:
+When the under-voltage condition then disappears, two different cases exist:

-- If the channel's internal control signal hson[x] is off, FSB returns to logic [1], but the UV bit remains set until at least one output is turned on (warning). - If the channel's control signal is on, the channel is turned on if a delatch or POR sequence is performed prior to the turn on request.
+- If the channel's internal control signal hson[x] is off, FSB will return to logic [1], but the UV bit will remain set until at least one output is turned on (warning). - If the channel's control signal is on, the channel will only be turned on if a delatch or POR sequence is performed prior to the turn on request.
 The UV bit can then only be reset by reading out the STATR register.

-Auto-retry (if enabled) starts as soon as the UV condition disappears.
+Auto-retry (if enabled) will start as soon as the UV condition disappears.